-Diagnosis in Adults
+Diagnosis in adults

 Diagnosing ASD in adults is often more difficult than diagnosing ASD in children.
-In adults, some ASD symptoms can overlap with symptoms of other mental health disorders, such as an anxiety disorder or attention-deficit/hyperactivity disorder (ADHD).
+In adults, some ASD symptoms can overlap with symptoms of mental disorders such as an anxiety disorder or attention-deficit/hyperactivity disorder (ADHD).

-Adults who notice signs and symptoms of ASD should talk with a health care provider and ask for a referral for an ASD evaluation.
+Adults who have questions about whether they may be on the autism spectrum should talk with a health care provider and ask for a referral for an ASD evaluation.
 Although evaluation for ASD in adults is still being refined, adults can be referred to a neuropsychologist, psychologist, or psychiatrist who has experience with ASD.
 The expert will ask about: